Uniswap/org-v1/src/pages/docs/v2/10-API/03-queries.md

 }
 ```

-#### All Tokens in Uniswap
+#### All Tokens in the Uniswap Protocol

-Similar to fetching all pairs (see above), you can query all tokens in Uniswap.
+Similar to fetching all pairs (see above), you can query all tokens in the Uniswap protocol.
 Because The Graph service limits return size to 1000 entities use graphql skip query.
 (Note this query will not work in the graph sandbox and more resembles the structure of a query you'd pass to some graphql middleware like [Apollo](https://www.apollographql.com/)).

 ```
 {